Red-Laboratories/soundboard/README.md

 4. Database storing button keyboard value and sound file name

 ### Notes
-1. sounds currently not playing while in production
+1. Sounds currently not playing while in production
 1. You may want to change the URI for the SQL database for better configuring.
 [URI Location](server/models/soundboardModel.js)
 2. Importing new sounds -
-    1. download sounds to your local machine first
+    1. Download sounds to your local machine first
-    2. test sounds using your preferred media player
+    2. Test sounds using your preferred media player
-    3. drag and drop into [sound](client/components/sounds)
+    3. Drag and drop into [sound](client/components/sounds)
-3. keyboard values on board are supposed to be in the following order for better UX, but order got rearranged working on an imcomplete feature.
+3. Keyboard values on board are supposed to be in the following order for better UX, but order got rearranged working on an imcomplete feature.
     * Q W E
     * A S D
     * Z X C